Cash–out refinancing helps homeowners tap newfound home equity

-Until 2009, the FHA allowed homeowners to cash-out up to 95% of their home’s value.
+Until 2009, the FHA allowed homeowners to cash–out up to 95% of their home’s value.
 The housing downturn spurred FHA guideline changes, however.
-As a result, tighter underwriting requirements and reduced loan-to-values (LTVs) ensued.
+As a result, there are now tighter underwriting requirements and reduced loan–to–value ratios (LTVs).

-In order to qualify for an FHA cash-out refinance, your home had to have been your primary residence for the past 12 months.
+In order to qualify for an FHA cash–out refinancing, your home had to have been your primary residence for the past 12 months.

-You can do a cash-out refinance if you’ve occupied your home for less than that, but you will be limited to the lesser of the original purchase price or current appraised value.
+You can do a cash–out refinance on your FHA loan if you’ve occupied your home for less than that, but you will be limited to the lesser of the original purchase price or current appraised value.

 The FHA homeowner will also need to have a satisfactory payment history for the most recent 12 months, with no 30–day late payments.

-Just like any other mortgage, an existing VA mortgage can be refinanced.
+Just like any other mortgage loan, existing VA loans can be refinanced.

-Similar to its FHA government counterpart, the VA offers two types of refinance programs – a “streamline” and a cash-out refinance.
+Similar to its FHA government counterpart, the VA offers two types of refinance loan options – a Streamline Refinance loan and a cash–out refinance.